-The estimates in column (1) suggest that Agency MREITs hold less equity, or are more levered, than Non-Agency MREITs on average.
-The results reported in column (2) indicate that the Federal Reserve's purchase activity in the Agency MBS market is associated with higher Agency MREIT leverage (lower equity holdings), although the effect is statistically insignificant.
-The estimates presented in column (3) suggest that Agency MREITs held lower levels of equity during QE2 and in response to the Federal Reserve's Agency MBS purchases from the MEP onwards, although this effect is only statistically significant during QE3.
-In economic terms, the estimates from column (3) suggest that a one-standard deviation increase in the Federal Reserve's purchase share of Agency MBS during QE3 was associated with a decline in the equity-to-assets ratio of Agency MREITs of over 1.7 percentage points, or approximately 12% of the unconditional mean.14 This result is consistent with "reaching for yield" behavior by Agency MREITs during a time when investment growth opportunities for these institutions were curtailed by the Federal Reserve's purchase activity in the Agency MBS market.
+Table 7 presents the results of the MREIT leverage regressions.
+The estimates in columns (1) through (3) suggest that Agency MREITs hold less equity, or are more levered, than Non-Agency MREITs on average.
+The results reported in column (2) suggest no systematic relationship between the Federal Reserve's purchase activity in the Agency MBS and Agency MREIT leverage on average.
+That said, column (3) suggests that Agency MREITs significantly increased leverage during QE3 as the Federal Reserve resumed its Agency MBS purchases.

+In economic terms, the estimates from column (3) suggest that a one-standard deviation increase in the Federal Reserve's purchase share of Agency MBS during QE3 was associated with a decline in the equity-to-assets ratio of Agency MREITs of over 1.7 percentage points, or approximately 12% of the unconditional mean.
+This result is consistent with "reaching for yield" behavior by Agency MREITs during a time when investment growth for these institutions was curtailed by the Federal Reserve's purchase activity in the Agency MBS market.
+19